w84death/x86-assembly/bootsector/game6/README.md

 ## Overview
 The game involves navigating a player character through a level to collect a treasure while avoiding collisions with non-movable tiles.
 The game features simple but effective isometric graphics to create a pseudo-3D effect.

+## Gameplay
+Collect the treasure and avoid the walls.
+Swap level designs to find the best path.

 ## Screenshot

 ![Game Screenshot](game6.PNG)